SCHEDULE OF EVENTS

 • Location:Lago Linda Hideaway

-Our evening programming begins with a welcome with our Mini Fest Event Coordinator, Cat Runner and is followed by a land acknowledgement with tbd
+Our evening programming begins with a welcome with our Mini Fest Event Coordinator, Cat Runner (he/him) and is followed by an Indigenous Honoring and Acknowledgement with Briana Mazzolini-Blanchard (she/her) from Urban Native Collective.

 saturday